zkemail/zk-email-verify/docs/twitterREADME.md

 ## Getting email headers

 ### Outlook
 In Outlook, turn on plain text mode.
-Copy paste the 'full email details' into the textbox on the (only client side!) webpage.
+Copy paste in the 'full email details' into the textbox on the (only client side!) webpage.

 ### Gmail and Yahoo
 In gmail and yahoo, download original message then copy paste the contents into the textbox.